 CLASP's webinar series addresses opportunities and challenges related to WIOA implementation for training providers, state and local government, and others.

-NEW!
 Questions to Consider When Reviewing Draft State Plans

 CLASP is offering a list of questions to consider when reviewing state plans.
 These questions will help strengthen the implementation of key provisions of WIOA that can improve economic and career success for low-income youth and adults.

-NEW!
 WIOA State Plans: Proposed Requirements and Opportunities for Action

 As part of WIOA implementation, the U.S. Departments of Education (ED) and Labor (DOL), together with three other federal agencies, released a formal Information Collection Request that contains proposed required elements of states plans.